cbmira01/NWS-cs/readme.md

       of the persistent database:
         SQLSOE/SQL Server/MSSQLLocalDB.../Databases/NWS_cs/Tables
 - Build and run the project on a preferred web browser
-- See .../Content/Test/... for additional media to test with
+- See .../NWS-cs/Content/Test/... for additional content to link to

+- To reset the database:
+    - In SQL Server Object Explorer, delete the NWS_cs database
+    - If desired, edit seed data in .../Migrations/Configuration.cs
+    - In Package Manager Console, re-run "update-database"

 ## Comments welcome to Calvin Miracle, cbmira01@gmail.com